pymor/school_website_2022/pages/program.md

 The pyMOR School will take place from Monday at 14:00 to Friday at 12:00 (August 22-26).
-Lectures will take place in the seminar room Wiener (V0.05-1) and programming sessions in the training room (S0.02).
+Lectures will take place in the seminar room Prigogine (V0.05-2/3) and programming sessions in the training room (S0.02).

 The timetable is given below.